 For the elasticity tensor model, the predefined constant values of Young's modulus and Poisson's ratio are set at $E = 2.0 \times 10^{11}$ Pa and $\nu = 0.345$ \cite{bison}, respectively.
 There is no change in these values across the material's entire temperature range of use with this setting.

-The creep of $\rm UO_{2}$ is approximated by utilizing the MATPRO FCREEP model \cite{hagrman93}.
-This model treats a combination of thermal creep and irradiation creep, and it is expressed as follows:
+The creep behavior of $\rm UO_{2}$ is characterized by the MATPRO FCREEP model \cite{hagrman93}, which accounts for both thermal creep and irradiation creep.
+The model is formulated as:

-where $\dot{\epsilon}$ is the creep rate (1/s), $\sigma$ is the effective stress (Pa), $T$ is the temperature (K), $D$ is the fuel density (percent of theoretical), $G$ is the grain size ($\rm \mu m$), $\dot{F}$ is the volumetric fission rate ($\rm fissions/m^{3}$-s), $Q_{i}$ are the activation energies (J/mol), and $R$ is the universal gas constant (8.3143 J/mol-K).
-The constant parameters employed in Eq. \ref{eq:creep_uo2} are listed in Table \ref{tab:creep_uo2_params}.
-The activation energies in Eq. \ref{eq:creep_uo2} are defined as functions of the oxygen-to-metal ratio $x$ by the following expressions:
+In this equation, $\dot{\epsilon}$ represents the creep rate (1/s), $\sigma$ the effective stress (Pa), $T$ the temperature (K), $D$ the fuel density (expressed as a percentage of theoretical density), $G$ the grain size ($\rm \mu m$), $\dot{F}$ the volumetric fission rate ($\rm fissions/m^{3}$-s), $Q_{i}$ the activation energies (J/mol), and $R$ the universal gas constant (8.3143 J/mol-K).
+The coefficients used in Eq.\ref{eq:creep_uo2} are detailed in Table \ref{tab:creep_uo2_params}.
+Additionally, the model defines the activation energies $Q_{i}$ as functions of the oxygen-to-metal ratio $x$.

 where the function $f(x)$ is defined as

 For the thermal expansion of $\rm UO_{2}$, the MATPRO FTHEXP function was selected.
 This model can compute dimensional changes in unirradiated fuel pellets as a temperature-dependent function, and handles $\rm UO_{2}$ and $\rm PuO_{2}$ in solid, liquid, or both phases and includes solid-liquid expansion \cite{hagrman93}.
 The equation for the thermal expansion of $\rm UO_{2}$ in solid phase is expressed by